Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Raster Computation.md

 That leaves how to describe the information we'll pad it with, while retaining the ability to randomize the data and dictate how it should be applied.
 First, let's look at what it would mean to pad multiple elements against data.
 Let's say we want to pad a pattern of `ABC` against a slice of `11111` to a length of `10` elements wide.
-There are three predominant ways we can apply the data - Reflected, Tiled, or Randomized -
+There are three predominant ways we can apply the data - Reversed, Tiled, or Randomized -

     result ⬎                           ⬐ source data
-        "BACBA11111" - CBA CBA CBA CBA | ← Reflected on the left
+        "BACBA11111" - CBA CBA CBA CBA | ← Reversed on the left
         "BCABC11111" - ABC ABC ABC ABC | ← Tiled on the left
         "BABCA11111" - BCA ACB CAB BCA | ← Randomized on the left
              implied pattern ⬏

-        "11111CBACB" - | CBA CBA CBA CBA ← Reflected on the right
+        "11111CBACB" - | CBA CBA CBA CBA ← Reversed on the right
         "11111ABCAB" - | ACB ACB ACB ACB ← Tiled on the right
         "11111BACBC" - | BAC BCA ACB BCA ← Randomized on the right